 It should be noted that contributions are voluntary and not compulsory.
+A Technology Levy also set to support the purchase and maintenance of technology resources.

 SCHOOL COUNCIL

 The Armidale City Public School Council is an elected group made up of P&C, parent, teacher, support personnel and community members who meet once a term to support the principal in the continuous improvement and overall policy and direction of the school.